AtaSahin/MusicLibrary/README.md

    If you specified different ports in the `docker run` command, adjust the URL accordingly.

-## Customization

-If you need to customize the Docker configuration, refer to the [official Docker documentation](https://docs.docker.com/).
-Additionally, check [this link](https://aka.ms/customizecontainer) for information on customizing your debug container for Visual Studio.

-## Operating System Compatibility

-Depending on the host machine's operating system, you may need to modify the base image in the Dockerfile.
-Refer to [this link](https://aka.ms/containercompat) for more information.

 ## 🧬 Running locally for development